 Millions of women and men are troubled by unattractive spider veins on their faces and legs.
-Spider veins are called as such because they resemble a ""star"" with numerous small veins radiating from a center point.
-They may also appear as fine, separate lines, a web-like maze, or as ""branches"" from a single ""tree trunk.""
-It is estimated that more than 75% of females over the age of 18 have spider veins.
+Spider veins are called as such because they resemble a "star" with numerous small veins radiating from a center point.
+They may also appear as fine, separate lines, a web-like maze, or as "branches" from a single "tree trunk."
 These red, blue or purple thread-like lines may develop on any part of the body, including the face, but most often appear on the thighs, calves, or buttocks.
 The condition is associated with increased pressure to the veins.

 Are spider veins bad for health?

-The spider veins are always superficial to the skin and much smaller than the varicose veins.
-Because the spider veins are dark and superficial to the skin, they are a major source of embarrassment for most females.
+Spider veins are always superficial to the skin and much smaller than varicose veins.
+Because spider veins are dark and superficial to the skin, some people dislike the appearance of them.

-One thing to note about these veins is that they are harmless and not associated with any symptoms.
-The disfigurement is only of a cosmetic concern.
-While we do not have a cure for spider veins, one can protect against these unsightly veins by wearing support hose stocking and maintaining a normal weight.
+One thing to note about these veins is that they are harmless and not associated with any symptoms, and are only of a cosmetic concern.
+While we do not have a cure for spider veins, one can protect against them by wearing support hose and maintaining a normal weight.

 What causes spider veins?

 Spider veins are typically caused by abnormal blood flow and weakening of the blood vessel wall.
 Any condition or activity that places pressure on the veins (like weight gain, prolonged sitting or standing) can contribute to their development.